hendelbah/portfolio/README.rst

 Web Monaco report
 -----------------
 Web application for showing Monaco 2018 Racing statistics.
-There is a web interface and restAPI.
+There is a web interface and REST API.

 This is a project for FoxmindEd Python courses.
 It is well documented and covered with tests

 It uses:

-- **Flask, Jinja, flasgger, SQLite3, peewee**
+- **Flask, Jinja, flasgger, peewee**
 - **HTML, CSS, SQL**
 - **REST API**
 - **pytest**